-Nothing much has changed in terms of state legitimacy and institutional capacity from the situation pre-conflict.
-The legitimacy of the State was demonstrated in the failure to contain the Ebola epidemic in 2014, primarily because of the lack of trust in state officials, weaknesses in the health care system and the system of governance in general that necessitated the massive inflow of human and other resources to contain the disease.
-Allegations of rampant corruption is widespread, reinforced by successive annual and special reports of the Auditor General and those of the human Rights Commission, plus ad hoc reports of civil society groups.
+The lack of legitimacy of the State was demonstrated most notably in the failure to contain the Ebola epidemic in 2014.
+This was primarily because of the lack of trust in state officials, and weaknesses in the health care system and the system of governance in general.
+Massive inflows of human and other resources were required to contain the disease.
+Allegations of rampant corruption are widespread, reinforced by successive annual and special reports of the Auditor General and those of the human Rights Commission, plus ad hoc reports of civil society groups.
 The persistence of a health state of emergency was used to suppress public expression of disaffection, although it was subsequently lifted after much activism from civil society organisations.
 It is not clear whether the traditional non-state institutions are as effective as before in either undermining the legitimacy of the state or supporting it.

 The limited positive change can be found in the relative freedom of the press and of opinion, plus the creation of a number of institutions that when effective can form building blocks for change.
 These include the Commercial courts, legislation relating to freedom of information, and extensive training given to the civil service through attendance at international and regional workshops.
-Nevertheless the country has come a long way since independence as more and more citizens demand more explanation from the Executive about the way resources are used, and social media provides instant information, albeit not always accurate, of excesses.
+The country has come a long way since independence as more and more citizens demand more explanation from the Executive about the way resources are used, and social media provides instant information, albeit not always accurate, of excesses.